bartoszmodelski/ocaml-preemption-attempts/README.md

 Similar in spirit to above, but we ensure that the effect is not thrown from a signal-frame constructed above runtime code, calls into C libraries, syscalls, etc.

+**Great success!**.
 Reached over 30m+ perform-resume cycles before I stopped it.
 No segfaults witnessed.
-Allocations in handlers are fine. **Great success?**
+Allocations in handlers are fine.

 # Other things here